 An early-morning janitor spots a body through an office door and immediately calls the police.
 The first officer to arrive enters the room and walks around the body, accidentally stepping in the blood and tracking it through the room, leaving a bloody shoe print on the floor.
 He quickly wipes his shoe on a jacket and checks the body for a pulse.
 Finding none, he calls for additional help.
 As he waits, he views the crime scene.
 Spotting a torn and crumpled paper on the floor, he smooths it out and pieces it together.
 Some blood, apparently from the body, is on the note, making it difficult to read, so he replaces it where he found it.
 The second officer to arrive at the scene puts up barrier tape and isolates the scene, preventing the janitor and office manager from coming in.
 The forensic technician soon arrives to process the scene.
+The site was contaminated by the first officer stepping in the blood, wiping blood on the jacket, and touching/moving the paper.
+The second officer correctly secured the scene.

 - 6. Consider the following types of evidence found at a crime scene.
 Classify each as individual or class. - a.
-Some blond hairs were found on the gloves of a suspected kidnapper who has brown hair. - b.
-A bloody knife has been found in the backyard of a murder suspect. - c.
-Tire impressions are left in soil near the crime scene. - 7.
-What does MO mean? - 8.
-Identify at least three important elements that are missing from the following crime scene sketch.
+Some blond hairs were found on the gloves of a suspected kidnapper who has brown hair.
+Hair is considered class evidence, unless DNA has been extracted. - b.
+A bloody knife has been found in the backyard of a murder suspect.